How to create a custom export of your Gravity Forms user data

-Building forms on your site is a great way to interact with your users.
-It allows feedback, personalization.
+Building forms on your website is a great way to engage with your users.
+It allows feedback and customization.
 After all, the more we know about our users, the better we can serve them.
 But after we collect our data, we need to process it.
 That’s when using tools to better export your data may come in handy.

 Let’s get started!

-Different ways to export your Gravity Forms data
+Different ways to export your Gravity Forms entries and data in CSV

 I can imagine that you are already familiar with the Gravity Forms Export function.
 Well, then our main issue is already covered.
 How to export Gravity Forms data?
 Just click Export!
 Right?

 The Gravity Forms export tool can export all form entries.
 You can even export based on some conditional logic criteria.
 For example, only export users with the Job Title set as “Web Developer”.